JackFred2/ChestTracker/.github/ISSUE_TEMPLATE/crash-report.md

 The full crash report, from your /crash-reports/ folder.

 **Additional context**
 Add any other context about the problem here.
+Post your crash log (in your `crash-reports` folder) if you can.